maxzheng/bigquery-data-tools/README.md

 ## Usage Metrics

+:exclamation: This is deprecated and no longer used, but kept as an example of how transformers work.

 This script will replace invalid keys (based on BigQuery column naming convention) with underscores and may remove some not useful keys.
 To do the transform, simply run: